-Anyway, we went around there early afternoon last Saturday, in picture perfect weather, to check out all the activity around the 3 month old centre.
+Anyway, we went around there early afternoon on a Saturday, in picture perfect weather, to check out all the activity.
 We figured it must be buzzing!
 See the pics from our visit below...

 What Save Rokeby South has achieved so far